 Is Delhi Cheap to Visit?

 Yes, it is!
 Delhi is the capital of India and while it has plenty of luxury hotels and restaurants, it is very easy to explore Delhi on a budget.
-Delhi has some great budget accommodation, the street food scene is amazing and plentiful, and there’s a world class metro system.
-And as you’ll see from this list, there are many free places to visit in Delhi.
+Delhi has some great budget accommodation, and there are plenty of inexpensive places to eat well.
+It’s also cheap and easy to get around with Delhi’s excellent metro system.
+And as you see from this list, there are many free places to visit in Delhi.

 Where Can I Eat Cheap in Delhi?

-The cheapest and some of Delhi’s most delicious food is on the streets.
+Delhi has many cheap, local restaurants with excellent food.
+Some of Delhi’s most delicious and budget friendly food is on the streets.
 Don’t be afraid to try it.
 Delhi is a melting pot of cultures and the street food scene is one of the best in the world.
 See my tips on how to eat street food safely.

 If visiting a gurudwara, you can also have langar, the free vegetarian meal.
-Everyone is welcome for langar, regardless of religion, age, colour or sex.
-I often have langar when visiting a gurudwara, it’s a wonderful, community experience.
+Everyone is welcome, regardless of religion, age, colour or sex.
+I often have langar when visiting a gurudwara.
+It’s a wonderful, community experience.
 Here’s how to have langar at Gurudwara Bangla Sahib (but all langars will be similar).

 Are There Free Cultural Events and Performances in Delhi?